-Upon her return from the U.K., Bobak married fellow war artist Bruno Bobak.
-In 1960 their family moved to Fredericton, New Brunswick, where they lived and worked for over half a century.
-In one of the first generations of Canadian women who earned their livings as artists, Bobak became known for her paintings, drawings, and watercolours.
-For her role in the Second World War and many other accomplishments she was elected to the Royal Canadian Academy of Arts in 1973 and presented with the Order of Canada in 1995.
+Upon her return to Canada, Bobak married fellow war artist Bruno Bobak, and the couple settled in Fredericton, New Brunswick, where they lived and worked for over half a century.
+One of the first Canadian female painters to earn her living as an artist, Bobak was elected to the Royal Canadian Academy of Arts in 1973 and presented with the Order of Canada in 1995.

-Molly Lamb Bobak: Life & Work traces the career of this pioneering Canadian and the diverse range of her artistic output, from her still lifes and interiors to her crowd scenes and self-portraits.
-Illuminating the unique way in which she challenged the constraints of gender bias through her work, the book explores Bobak’s legacy as a painter and educator and what it meant to be a female artist in mid-twentieth-century Canada.
+Molly Lamb Bobak: Life & Work traces the career of this pioneering Canadian painter and the diverse range of her artistic output, from her still lifes and interiors to her crowd scenes and self-portraits.
+It explores Bobak’s legacy as a painter and educator and what it meant to be a female artist in mid-twentieth-century Canada.